 With too much water, the roots might become rotted.
 They then lose their power to process the nutrients.
 When the roots have become too tired, they may stop working.

-To save it, check the water amount you're giving your baby.
+To save it if this is the case, check the water amount you're giving your baby.
 Cut back if needed.
 Make sure to use well-draining medium so excess water flow out easily.

 3. Relocation Shock